jkulawik/blog/_drafts/discord-alternative.md

 so in some ways it might be a bit simplistic.
 Other than that it seems like a good candidate.

+One great feature of Telegram is its privacy:
+> All data is stored heavily encrypted and the encryption keys in each case are stored in several other data centers in different jurisdictions.
+This way local engineers or physical intruders cannot get access to user data.

 * Voice chat: yes
 * Screen sharing: yes
 * Multichannel support: yes, called "topics", but these [might interfere with a few other features](https://caribbean.dev/telegram-group-topics-the-pros-and-the-cons/).